British Academy Games Award for Game Beyond Entertainment

 The British Academy Video Games Award for Game Beyond Entertainment is an award presented annually by the British Academy of Film and Television Arts (BAFTA).
 It is given in honor of "games that deliver a transformational experience beyond pure entertainment".

 The category was first announced on 19 October 2017 and was first awarded at the 14th British Academy Games Awards.
 Unlike other categories which place emphasis on aspects such as gameplay, animation and technical achievement, entries in Game Beyond Entertainment are judged solely on content, with a specific focus on the game's emotional impact, thematic fit and innovative use of the medium to explore and deliver impactful messages.
-Throughout its run, the category had awarded and nominated games depicting a range of important social issues and emotional experiences including coping with mental health issues such as depression, anxiety, PTSD and psychosis, dementia, coping with grief and loss, LGBT themes, racial injustice, climate change, censorship and coming of age.
+Throughout its run, the category had awarded and nominated games depicting a range of important social issues and emotional experiences including coping with mental health issues such as depression, anxiety, PTSD and psychosis, dementia, coping with grief and loss, LGBT themes, cultural identity, racial injustice, climate change, censorship and coming of age.

 The category was first presented in 2018 at the 14th British Academy Games Awards to Hellblade: Senua's Sacrifice.
 To date, no developer or publisher has won the award more than once.
 Among developers, Don't Nod have the most nominations, with three, while Finji, Nintendo, Sony Interactive Entertainment and Square Enix are tied as the most-nominated publishers, with three each.

+The current holder of the award is Despelote by Julián Cordero, Sebastián Valbuena and Panic, which won at the 22nd British Academy Games Awards in 2026.

+Eligibility

+The official BAFTA rules and guidelines state that the category is "for the best game that capitalises on the unique medium of video games to deliver a transformational experience beyond pure entertainment - whether that is to raise awareness through empathy and emotional impact, to engage with real world problems, or to make the world a better place.
+Entries will be judged on content within the game, as well as any external activity undertaken by the developers to support the aims of the game."
+Entrants are required to provide three supporting statements of up to 500 words each which outline the ways that their game meets these criteria.